RevealBi/Documentation/docs/user/visualization-types/map-image-tiles.md

 # Using Image Tiles with Scatter Maps

-The *image tiles* feature allows you to switch from the clear grey background of Analytics to a different map layer upon zooming.
+The *image tiles* feature allows you to switch from the clear grey background of Reveal to a different map layer upon zooming.
 The additional detail coming from the map service provider will provide more context to your analysis.

 ![Scatter map in Dashboard View mode using zoom](images/scatter-map-zoomed-tile-providers.png)